axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ### Build, deploy, start and stop an instance

 Log on to the instance using ssh as user `sailing`.
 Change to the `~/code` directory and fetch the latest git branch, e.g., using `git fetch origin; git merge origin/master`.
+Make sure you have a MongoDB instance running on the default port 27017 (see [#Access-MongoDB-database]).
 You can then trigger a build.
 It may be a good idea to do this in  a `tmux` session because this will allow you to log off or get disconnected while the build is running.
 To start a tmux session, simply enter the command `tmux` at the console and you will get a new tmux session.
 Check the man page of tmux for more details and note that the usual Ctrl-B shortcut has been redefined in our instances to Ctrl-A to mimic the behavior of the old `screen` tool we used before we switched to tmux.
 Suffice it to say that you can detach from the tmux session by pressing `Ctrl-A d` which will keep the session running.
 To reconnect, enter `tmux attach` which works as long as you only have one tmux session running.
 In other cases, refer to the tmux man page again.

 To launch the build, enter `configuration/buildAndUpdateProduct.sh build` as usual.
 Used without options, the build script will tell the options available.
 After the build has completed, use `configuration/buildAndUpdateProduct.sh -s server install` to install the product to ~/servers/server.